 How do we balance economic benefits with the need to protect and enhance our natural environment?

-We’re not starting from scratch.
+We haven’t started from scratch.
 There are a lot of planning documents already in place that guide certain development types across the Hamilton to Tauranga Corridor.

 Things already confirmed include decisions made through the Hamilton to Tauranga Investment Programme, District Plan processes, community planning processes such as the Ahu Ake Waipā Community Spatial Plan and various economic and growth strategies such as the South Waikato Growth Plan.

-This gap analysis forms the initial phase for the Hamilton to Tauranga Corridor spatial study.
-It identifies the current knowledge and key information gaps across several major themes affecting growth, infrastructure provision, land use integration, and environmental constraints.
+We’ve completed a stocktake of all these documents which identifies the current knowledge and key information gaps across several major themes affecting growth, infrastructure provision, land use integration, and environmental constraints.

 Sourced from an extensive literature review, it sets out to establish a clear understanding of what we currently know — and what remains uncertain — about the area's development potential.